 This post may contain affiliate links.
 Please read our disclosure policy for more information.

 When I began researching what to do in Savannah, I stumbled across a great little restaurant–The Pirates’ House.
-As soon as I saw pictures of this place, I knew we had to try it!
+We love to try unusual dining opportunities, and we’re not alone!
+One of my favorite blogs, Minivan Adventures, shares my love of trying out fun places to eat.
+Anyway, as soon as I saw pictures of this place, I knew we had to try it!

 As soon as we pulled into town, we headed straight for the restaurant.
 Time for lunch!